Find Affordable College Courses

 67 Yearly Graduations

 Washington University in St Louis is the 3rd most popular school in the nation for students seeking a master's degree in behavioral science.
 Each year, around 15,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,750 per year, while in-state graduate students, on average, pay $57,750 per year.
-During the 2020-2021 academic year, 67 people received their master's degree in behavioral science from WUSTL.
-Of these students, 82% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $61,750 per year, while in-state graduate students, on average, pay $61,750 per year.
+During the most recent year for which we have data, 67 people received their master's degree in behavioral science from WUSTL.
+About 83% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+Data shows that WUSTL graduates that hold this degree go on to make a median salary of $68,425.

 #4